rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 ligand disassociation energies.

 :cite:t:`Kurbanov2011` again considered EE-MB-B applications to Zn coordination compounds.
-This study considers how to fragment the complexes in a more systematic manner.
+This study considers how to fragment the compleexes in a more systematic manner.
 The main finding of this study is a series of guidelines for fragmenting coordination compounds.
 These guidelines are not a fragmentation method, since they don't tell you how to fragment the system; rather the